 Company's Policies Execution and acceptance of proxies Stockholders may attend and vote at the meeting in person or by proxy.
 Proxies shall be in writing and signed by the stockholder of record as of record date for the shareholders' meeting or his duly authorized attorney-in-fact.
 Notary Proxies are not required to be notarized.
 Submission of Proxy Proxies must be submitted to the Corporate Secretary not later than 10 trading days prior to the date of the meeting, unless the Board of Directors fixes another period, which schedule is made known to the stockholders though the Notice of Meeting and Information Statement sent to them prior to the meeting.

-226 As updated to expound on response, per advisement letter filed with the SEC on January 30, 2014.

 Several Proxies Where the same stockholder gives two or more proxies, the latest one given is to be deemed to revoke all earlier proxies.
 Where the Company receives more than one proxy from a stockholder designating different attorneys-in-fact and the proxies are all of the same date but do not indicate the specific number of shares represented by each, the total shares of the stockholder shall be distributed equally among all his/her/its proxies.
-Proxies shall be valid only for the meeting it has been issued and submitted to the Corporate Secretary.
+Validity of Proxy Proxies shall be valid only for the meeting it has been issued and submitted to the Corporate Secretary.
 A stockholder or record as of the record date of the shareholders' meeting giving a proxy has the power to revoke it any time before the right granted is exercised.
 A proxy is also considered revoked if the stockholder attends the meeting in person and expressed his intention to vote in person.

+$^{^{\}rm 229}$ As updated to expound on response, per advisement letter filed with the SEC on January 30, 2014.

-Validity of Proxy A proxy executed by a corporation shall be in the form of a board resolution duly certified by the Corporate Secretary or in a proxy form executed by a duly authorized corporate officer accompanied by a Corporate Secretary's certificate quoting the board resolution authorizing the said corporate officer to execute said proxy.
+Į A proxy executed by a corporation shall be in the form of a board resolution duly certified by the Corporate Secretary or in a proxy form executed by a duly authorized corporate officer accompanied by a Corporate Secretary's certificate quoting the board resolution authorizing the said corporate officer to execute said proxy.
 No particular form or words are necessary to constitute a proxy.
 Proxies executed abroad Proxies executed abroad shall be duly authenticated by the Philippine Embassy or Consular Office.
-A proxy shall be appointed by the stockholder himself, or by his duly authorized attorney-in-fact in accordance with existing laws, and rules and regulations of the SEC.
-Invalidated Proxy For corporations, proxies not accompanied by its corporate secretary's certificate setting out the authority of the particular corporate officer to represent the corporation in the meeting, shall be invalidated.
+Invalidated Proxy A proxy shall be appointed by the stockholder himself, or by his duly authorized attorney-in-fact in accordance with existing laws, and rules and regulations of the SEC.
+For corporations, proxies not accompanied by its corporate secretary's certificate setting out the authority of the particular corporate officer to represent the corporation in the meeting, shall be invalidated.
 Invalidated proxies shall not be included in the computation of the quorum for the meeting and shall not be considered in the counting of votes.
 Validation of Proxy The validation of proxies shall be made at least 5 trading days prior to the date of the meeting, by the Company's stock transfer agent SMC Stock Transfer Service Corporation, unless the Board of Directors fixes another period, which schedule is made known to the stockholders though the Notice of Meeting and Information Statement sent to them prior to the meeting.
 Violation of Proxy If the instruction of the stockholder as set out in the proxy form is not followed, then the proxy vote shall not be considered.
 A stockholder may avail of the remedies under law in the event a duly accomplished and executed proxy form submitted by him in accordance with the Company's By-laws is violated.